stevavoliajvar/stop_cloudflare/README.md

 ---

-This repository is a list of websites that are behind "_The Great Cloudwall_", and also actively blocking Tor users.
+This repository is a list of websites that are behind "_The Great Cloudwall_", and also blocking Tor users.

 **Data**